HireSid/HireSid.github.io/Projects.md

 This project is intended to simulate a multi-level feedback queue time-quantum process scheduler that is part of any modern pre-emptive multi-tasking operating system.

 This code is well designed and documented.
-I am showcasing this code even though it is 5+ years old, because I specifically remember Abhi and Doug mentioning that there was some part of the stack written in C/C++.
+I am showcasing this code even though it is 5+ years old.

 ### Gravity Simulator - C++ + OpenGL + MFC (GitHub) (Video)